 To enable this, we have a number of programs available.

 When you start, Octopus will provide a laptop of your choosing within a generous budget that should allow you to have all the necessary equipment to work efficiently.
 Usually, the equipment will be delivered to you, and you'll set everything up.

 If you aren't sure what laptop to choose, we can make recommendations depending on the job role.
 If you're unsure how to set it up or have trouble, your manager can pair you with somebody from Operations who will help.

 The maximum budget is shown in the table below.
 You can put it towards the laptop as well as any other peripherals you need.

 Your laptop can be replaced every three years.

-    Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year, and 100% for the first headset each year.
+Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year.
 See the budget per year below: